 Every 6 weeks and the following procedure is followed:

-Identify PA (90%) children and reason for absence
+Identify Persistently Absent children.
+This means a child with 90% attendance which equates to children missing approximately 19 school days over an academic year and establishing reasons for absence.

-Telephone call to parents to advise on child’s attendance % if not a recognised PA
+Telephone call to parents to advise on child’s attendance % if not a recognised PA child

 First attendance letter to be sent to children identified for persistent absence email to parents to avoid sensitivity in class or speak to parent to collect letter from office to avoid any unintentional embarrassment to child.